andreu-vall/myanimelist-jikan-database/README.md

 - 66 371 Mangas takes 55 min
 - 16 943 People takes 14 min

-The scraped Data has been recenlty uploaded on [kaggle](https://www.kaggle.com/datasets/andreuvallhernndez/myanimelist-jikan) (scaped on 17 July 2022), both the raw Jikan version and the cleaned one, so feel free to use it.
+The scraped Data has been recenlty uploaded on [kaggle](https://www.kaggle.com/datasets/andreuvallhernndez/myanimelist-jikan) (scaped on 17 July 2022), feel free to use it.